acmei/Guide-for-Transplants/transplant_guide.md

 - transplants from cohort[0] _contacts_
 - shopping for furniture _once you're here_
-- Ask landlords for videos of apartments, skype, facetime, google hangout _apt hunting tips_ If you don't mind living with strangers/roommmates, craigslist is where most people in Seattle post looking for housemates.
+- Ask landlords for videos of apartments, skype, facetime, google hangout _apt hunting tips_ If you can't come to Seattle to see the place yourself, ask the landlord to take pictures, send you a video tour or even walk you around via Skype.

+  If you don't mind living with strangers/roommmates, craigslist is where most people in Seattle post looking for housemates.
 At the very least, skype with a potential housemate and have them walk around the space, but be wary of sending money before seeing the space in person.
 This method of house searching is really better done in person (both for your own protection and because a lot of housemates won't rent to someone they haven't met in person), but if you have a place you can crash for about a week, you should be able to find something (good places go quickly) and it can end up being a lot cheaper than solo living, but only embark on this kind of housing search if you feel comfortable-- the place you live while in Ada needs to feel safe and drama free.

 [Padmapper](http://www.padmapper.com/search/apartments/Washington/Seattle/)